There’s a moment that changes everything.

 And every day, we hear from customers who didn’t buy a cane because they had to.
 They bought one because they were ready to.

-Ready to stop pretending their knee doesn’t hurt.
+Ready to stop toughing out every long day.
 Ready to stop avoiding the long walk to the restaurant.
 Ready to stop sitting out the family trip to the park.
 Ready to show up — fully, unapologetically — and bring a little style with them.

 That’s not weakness.
 That’s the strongest thing you can do.